-Pure Fiction curated by Julie Boukobza Ends in 12 days: June 10 → July 22 Galerie Marian Goodman presents “Pure Fiction”, an exhibition featuring selected works by artists, born between 1899 and 1990, express themselves through both visual and written means.
+Archives Pure Fiction curated by Julie Boukobza Past: June 10 → July 22 Galerie Marian Goodman presents “Pure Fiction”, an exhibition featuring selected works by artists, born between 1899 and 1990, express themselves through both visual and written means.
 If one doesn’t always presuppose the other, both practices do sometimes overlap.

 Archives Dara Birnbaum — Psalm 29(30) Past: April 22 → June 4 A pioneering video, media, and installation artist, Dara Birnbaum has developed a body of work that addresses both the ideological and the aesthetic characters of mass media imagery, and is today considered fundamental to the history of media art.

 Archives Matt Saunders — Inondé Past: April 22 → June 4 Marian Goodman Gallery announces an exhibition by Matt Saunders featuring, for the first time in Paris, a new series of abstract color works and a new video installation.
 This exhibition draws from many and diverse sources of inspiration including the flood waters of Hurricane Sandy, the Seine inundation of 1910.